 This seems to show just how important the natural world was for the Incan people.
 It was such an important part of their cosmology that they couldn’t help but incorporate these sacred elements into the building of Machu Picchu.

-According to Johan Reinhard, “It’s an example of cosmology intertwining with sacred landscape that is virtually unique in the Andes.”
+According to Johan Reinhard, “It’s an example of cosmology intertwining with a sacred landscape that is virtually unique in the Andes”.
 You can read more about the sacred landscape of Machu Picchu in his book, Machu Picchu: Exploring an Ancient Sacred Center.

-Machu Picchu Fun Fact: Although the Incas had very advanced engineering skills, they actually did not develop the wheel as we know it.
-It seems they understood the concept – and probably employed it in some fashion to help transport the big, heavy stones up to Machu Picchu – but they did not create wheeled transport, like carts or wheelbarrows.
+Machu Picchu Fun Fact – Although the Incas had very advanced engineering skills, they actually did not develop the wheel as we know it.
+It seems they understood the concept – and probably employed it in some fashion to help transport the big, heavy stones up to Machu Picchu.
+However, they did not create wheeled transport, like carts or wheelbarrows.

 Instead, they may have used wheel-like cylindrical logs to roll big blocks of stone along the ground and up ramps to help transport them.

 Machu Picchu Was One Part Of A Large Network Of Inca Cities